Types of Bariatric Surgery

 Bariatric surgery limits the amount of space in the stomach to help you lose weight.
 Additionally, the surgery can change hormones that affect hunger.
 However, we offer different types of procedures to meet each patient’s unique needs and lifestyle.

 At Beth Israel Deaconess Hospital–Plymouth, we support the Bariatric Weight Loss Surgery program at Beth Israel Deaconess Hospital–Milton.
-The surgeons in this program perform cutting-edge bariatric surgical procedures using minimally invasive techniques.
+The surgeons in this program perform leading-edge bariatric surgical procedures using minimally invasive techniques.
 These can shorten recovery time, reduce pain and minimize problems after surgery.

 We perform four types of bariatric surgery: